untapped-inc/sema-core-archived/README.md

 ## Client build
 The client is a React application
-* Change to report_client folder: `cd report_client`
+* Change to dashboard_client folder: `cd dashboard_client`
 * Install components: `yarn`
 * Start the client on the default port, 3000: `yarn start`
 * You should now see the login page
-* Note: The client uses a custom Bootstrap theme located at ./report_client/src/css/bootstrap_cerulean.min.css.
-There is a postInstall script, update_theme.sh, that should copy this theme to the folder ./report_client/node_modules/bootstrap/dist/css/bootstrap_cerulean.min.css.
+* Note: The client uses a custom Bootstrap theme located at ./dashboard_client/src/css/bootstrap_cerulean.min.css.
+There is a postInstall script, update_theme.sh, that should copy this theme to the folder ./dashboard_client/node_modules/bootstrap/dist/css/bootstrap_cerulean.min.css.
 Run it with `sh update_theme.sh`.

 In development mode, the dashboard server runs on locathost:3001 and the React App on port 3000.
 REST calls from the app to the server are proxied through port 3001.

 ## Android build
-The Android POS application is a React-Native application used by Jibu to record sales of water products To build the POS application:
+The Android POS application is a React-Native application used by SWEs to record sales of water products To build the POS application:
 * Follow the Android setup steps at: https://facebook.github.io/react-native/docs/getting-started.html#content.
 Make sure you select the appropriate tabs in the instructions.
 "Building Projects with **Native Code**"
 "Development OS: **macOS** or **Windows** or **Linux** Target OS:  **Android**"
-* Change to folder jib_pos `cd jibu_pos`
+* Change to folder jib_pos `cd mobile_client`
 * Install dependencies `yarn install`
-* Open the Android project in the folder jibu_pos with Android Studio.
+* Open the Android project in the folder mobile_client with Android Studio.
 Note.
-Do not open the folder jibu_pos, open **jibu_pos/android**
+Do not open the folder mobile_client, open **mobile_client/android**
 Build the project from Build menu
 * Additional instructions for debugging can be found at with JetBrains WebStorm and Visual Studio Code can be found at https://dlohaiti.atlassian.net/wiki/spaces/DLODOC/pages/34078783/React+Native+on+Android?atlOrigin=eyJpIjoiNGFmMDEwNGVjMTYwNDNhMWJkODZmODgzODQ5NzJiNjIiLCJwIjoiYyJ9